We're glad you're here

 Georgetown Counseling and Wellness is a group counseling practice in Georgetown, TX.
-We believe in building better mental health in our community and help our clients get unstuck from the blocks that hold them back from living their best lives and experiencing more enriching relationships.
-Using proven techniques, we provide high-quality counseling services to children, adults, couples and families in the Georgetown and surrounding communities.
-In addition to traditional counseling modalities, we also offer meditation and mindfulness training to promote healing, personal growth and overall improved life satisfaction for our clients.
+We believe in building better mental health in our community and we help our clients get unstuck from the blocks that hold them back from experiencing greater well-being and more enriching relationships.
+Using evidence-based techniques, we provide counseling services to children, teens, adults, couples and families in the Georgetown, TX and surrounding communities.
+In addition to traditional counseling modalities, our GTCW counselors also offer holistic meditation and mindfulness counseling to promote personal growth and healing of mind, body and spirit.

-At Georgetown Counseling and Wellness, we give our clients tools for improved relationships, to build confidence in themselves and to achieve better feelings of well-being
+At Georgetown Counseling and Wellness, our values include healing, compassion, diversity, and community.
+We give our clients tools to improve their relationships, to build confidence in themselves, to navigate through big life transitions and to experience greater feelings of well-being.

 Anxiety has the affect of drawing a person into their inner world of worries, preventing life from being lived in the present moment.
 Relationships, jobs and general well-being are affected.
 Anxiety impacts over 18% of the American population.
 It is highly treatable though.